autobrr/mkbrr/README.md

 # Modify all torrent files in current directory
 mkbrr modify -P public *.torrent

+# Specify a different output directory
+mkbrr modify -P public --output-dir /path/to/output *.torrent
 ```

 #### Modify Flags

-- `-P, --preset <name>`: Use preset from config
+- `-P, --preset <name>`: use preset from config (if you prefer presets, you can use this just like with create)
-- `--preset-file <file>`: Preset config file (default: ~/.config/mkbrr/presets.yaml)
+- `--preset-file <file>`: preset config file (default: ~/.config/mkbrr/presets.yaml)
-- `--output-dir <dir>`: Output directory for modified files
+- `--output-dir <dir>`: output directory for modified files (default: same directory as input files)
-- `-n, --dry-run`: Show what would be modified without making changes
+- `-n, --dry-run`: show what would be modified without making changes
+- `-v, --verbose`: be verbose

+If you don't want to use presets, you can override individual settings with the following flags:

+- `-t, --tracker <url>`: tracker URL override
+- `-p, --private`: make torrent private (default: true)
+- `-c, --comment <text>`: add comment to the torrent
+- `-l, --piece-length <n>`: set piece length to 2^n bytes (14-24, automatic if not specified)
+- `-m, --max-piece-length <n>`: limit maximum piece length to 2^n bytes (14-24)
+- `-s, --source <text>`: specify source string
-- `-d, --no-date`: Don't update creation date
+- `-d, --no-date`: don't update creation date
-- `-v, --verbose`: Be verbose

-The modify command uses the same preset configuration format as the create command.
-See [Preset Configuration Format](#preset-configuration-format) for details.

 ### Version Information